ml242/courtPO/w01/d02/ASSIGNMENT_FILES/README.md

 - User should be given a menu of Calculator functionality
 - User should be able to choose intended functionality

 ### Pt 3 - Add the weather.rb exercise from today's classwork to your folder.

+User should be given a menu of Calculator functionality User should be able to choose intended functionality